karaokemugen/karaokemugen-app/README.md

 Generating a database ie required on first launch and is done automatically if the database specified in `config.yml` is empty.
 You can trigger it manually later by connecting to the system panel from the welcome screen.
 Another way is to launch with the `--generate` command-line option.

-On first run, the app will make you create an admin user and follow a guided tour of the operator panel.
-You can trigger this tour/admin creation process again by selecting the Tutorial item in the K menu on the app's operator panel.
+On first run, the app will make you create an admin user and decide on a few base settings.
+You'll get to follow a guided tour of the operator panel too.
+You can trigger this tour process again by selecting the Tutorial item in the K menu on the app's operator panel.

 ## Translations